top of page

 About Owlfly LLC

 Owlfly LLC is a for-profit company based in Frenchtown, New Jersey.
 Our mission is to develop cutting-edge sustainable technologies and publications from idea to market.
-We recognize both the urgency of our global climate crisis and the great potential of engineered solutions.
+We recognize both the urgency of the global climate crisis and the great potential of engineered solutions.

 Why "Owlfly"?